 To win the 2020 Election, Trump had to have beaten Biden in a majority of the 15 battleground states.
 Biden won nine battleground states, with the most crucial wins in Pennsylvania, Georgia, Wisconsin, Michigan, Nevada, and Arizona.

-In order to overturn the results of the 2020 Election, Trump will have to contest the results in multiple states.
+To overturn the results of the 2020 Election, Trump contested the results in multiple states.
 He’s attempting to do so via lawsuits in those states, to invalidate votes casted in those states.
-Trump has filed 21 lawsuits across Arizona, Georgia, Michigan, Nevada, Wisconsin, and Pennsylvania.
+Trump has filed around 40 lawsuits across Arizona, Georgia, Michigan, Nevada, Wisconsin, and Pennsylvania.
 The suits say that there were instances of people voting twice, that non-citizens were voting, and dead people were voting.
-As of Nov.
-19, 15 lawsuits have been dropped because they lack evidence.
-Six lawsuits are still pending.
+As of Dec.
+14, 36 lawsuits have been dropped because they lack evidence.
+Four lawsuits are still pending.

 Two law firms that represent the Trump campaign have also announced they will no longer be representing Trump in these voter fraud lawsuits.

 The state of Texas also filed a lawsuit to the Supreme Court, seeking to overturn the election results in four battleground states.
 The suit was supported by the attorney generals in 17 other states and 126 Republican house members.
 The Supreme Court refused to hear the case, saying that, “Texas has not demonstrated a judicially cognizable interest in the manner in which another State conducts its elections.”
 It means that Texas has no legal standing in seeking to interfere with the election results in another state.
 This ruling seems to shut down any legal avenues Trump has to overturn the results of the election.